organix/uFork/docs/errors.md

 The sponsor maintains quotas for usage of memory, processor, and communication resources.

-When a quota is depleted, event processing is abandoned (any pending effects are discarded) and the event is re-queued for later delivery.
+When a quota is depleted,
+processing of the event is abandoned
+(any pending effects are discarded) and the event is re-queued for later delivery.
 Examples include:

 - `E_MEM_LIM`, `E_CPU_LIM`, `E_MSG_LIM`
+- `end stop` instruction

 If the sponsor chooses to re-start the computation, a new continuation is created